 Situated in the western Lowlands region along the River Clyde, the port city of Glasgow is known for its Victorian architecture and thriving arts scene which includes the Scottish Opera, Scottish Ballet, National Theatre of Scotland and a designation as a UNESCO City of Music.

 The city is steeped in history and culture but is also known for its modern attractions catering to the large student population that attends the University of Glasgow.
 Some of the top attractions in the city include Kelvingrove Art Gallery and Museum, Glasgow Cathedral, Glasgow Botanic Gardens and Glasgow Science Centre.

 If you’ve read the book The Da Vinci Code, you’ve heard of and might be surprised to learn that Rosslyn Chapel is a real place and it’s located in the peaceful little village of Roslin only a little ways from Edinburgh.
-This famed chapel may have put the village on the map but it’s known for so many other things too!
+This famed chapel may have put the village on the map, but it’s also known for so many other things!

 For example, the Roslin Institute is where Dolly the first cloned sheep was created!
 Some of the other notable attractions in the area include the 14th-century Rosslyn Castle, Roslin Glen Country Park, Roslin War Memorial and Dryden Tower.

 St. Andrews has much to offer visitors but if there’s one thing it’s known for most of all, it’s for being the Home of Golf.
 This seaside golfer’s heaven on the east coast has many world-renowned golf courses including the oldest golf course in the world at St Andrews Links.

 It’s also home to The British Golf Museum and The R&A World Golf Museum.
 If you’re not into golf, there are plenty more things to see in St. Andrews including the ruins of the 12th-century St Andrews Cathedral, St Andrews Castle, St Andrews Aquarium and the Wardlaw Museum.